ciel-lang/CIEL/docs/README.md

 Start it with `./ciel-repl`.

-You are dropped into a custom Lisp REPL, adapted from [sbcli](https://github.com/hellerve/sbcli).
+You are dropped into a custom Lisp REPL.

 # CIEL's custom REPL